 If the person is assigned to any steps, reassign them.
 If you don't reassign them, the step will show an error, and an assignee will need to be added when someone is added to the step.

-If the creator of an automation is inactivated or their permissions are changed, the automation will need to be deleted and recreated by someone with the same access to continue functioning.
+If the creator of an automation is inactivated or their permissions are changed, another Admin can reassign the automation to themselves so that it's not interrupted.

-All Organizations Administrators and Managers have access to custom fields, even if the tabs aren't viewable on a person's profile.
-However, if one person is assigned to a custom tab, when that person is made inactive, they will still be the only one assigned to the tab.
+All Organizations Administrators and Managers can access custom fields, even if the tabs aren't viewable on a person's profile.
+However, if one person is assigned to a custom tab when that person is made inactive, they will still be the only one assigned to the tab.

-If only one name is listed in the Visibility section, click the Share with dropdown and choose a group of permissions or a specific person.
+If only one name is listed in the Visibility section, click the Add collaborator dropdown and choose a group of permissions or a specific person.

 Transfer event ownership to someone else in the organization.